millertechnologygroup/resh/CONTRIBUTING.md

 ---

-## 🎉 v0.7 Alpha is Available - We Need Your Help!
+## 🎉 v0.9 Beta is Available - We Need Your Help!

-**resh v0.7 alpha is now available for testing!** With 25 of 30 handles complete, we're ready for community feedback, bug reports, and real-world testing.
+**resh v0.9 beta is now available for testing!** With 28 of 30 handles complete, we're ready for community feedback, bug reports, and real-world testing.

 ### How You Can Contribute Right Now